| |

 And last, but certainly not least, are the Methi Mirchi shrimp, which are perfectly seasoned with an herby, spicy seasoning.

-After being featured on an episode of Somebody Feed Phil recently (our favorite travel / food show, for what it’s worth), they’ve gotten super busy.
+After being featured on an episode of Somebody Feed Phil a few years ago (our favorite travel / food show, for what it’s worth), they’ve gotten super busy.
 They basically serve food until they sell out, so get here early for the best selection.

 Zilla Sake